everactive/network-manager/docs/configure-wifi-connections.md

 <name> is an arbitrary name given to the connection, and <password> is the
-password for the connection (this last command can be used to change the password too) and the password needs have 8-63 characters or 64 characters to specify a full key in hexadecimal characters..
+password for the connection (this last command can be used to change the password too) and the password needs have 8-63 characters or 64 characters to specify a full 256-bit key in hexadecimal characters.
 New connections have DHCP enabled for both IPv4 and IPv6 by default.

 Once a connection has been created, NetworkManager will consider it for